 Doubling up on your training heightens the importance of sleep.
-While going to bed earlier is a great option for those running two-a-days, it’s not the only option.
+While going to bed earlier is a great option for those running two a day, it’s not the only option.
 Naps are your friend.
-Even just a fifteen or twenty nap during the day can help get your blood flow going the other way, and help reset your body and mind for your second run that day.
+Even just a fifteen or twenty nap during the day can help get your blood flow going the other way and help reset your body and mind for your second run that day.

 Of course.
 Should you?

 That’s a different question.

 While just about anyone can run twice daily, it’s not always the best strategy for runners.
 While it can help you boost your weekly volume, it shortens your recovery times and increases your risk of injury.

 Is running twice a day good for weight loss?

 Running twice a day can help with weight loss because you’re adding more volume each day, but it increases your risk of injury—and if you get an injury, you won’t be able to rely on running for weight loss.

 Would we recommend it?
 Not always.
 It’d be better to fine-tune your runs and prioritize recovery for long-term weight loss rather than rush it.

 Is it bad to run twice a day?